Not My Job: Travel Guru Rick Steves Gets Quizzed On Steve Ricks

 (APPLAUSE)

-SAGAL: You and he have more than just your names in common.
-All right.
-This is exciting.
+SAGAL: All right, this is exciting.
 You have one more.
-If you get this right, you'll win.
+If you get this right, you win.
 Deep down in the Google results, we found a Steve Ricks mentioned in what book?
-A, "The Mammoth Book Of Killers Still At Large."
+A, "The Mammoth Book Of Killers Still At Large..."

 (LAUGHTER)